ippontech/blog-usa/posts/how-to-integrate-aws-connect.md

 ## Configuring your AWS Connect Instance

 The last step is to specify an **approved origin**.
-This is base URL, and hence application(s), that you are giving permission to integrate with your newly created Connect instance.
+This is the base URL, and hence application(s), that you are giving permission to integrate with your newly created Connect instance.
 Follow the below steps to specify one or more approved origins based on your needs:

 1. Go to the Account overview page for your instance by clicking the `Instance alias` name from the Instances table
 2. Select `Approved origins` from the left-side navigation menu